Learners121/english-learning/tense/present-tense/Present-Perfect-Continuous.md

-# Present Perfect Continuous tense:-
+#### * Present Perfect Continuous tense:-

-## Defination-
+#### Defination ->
-> **The present perfect continuous tense (also known as the present perfect progressive tense) shows that something started in the past and is continuing at the present time.
-The present perfect continuous is formed using the construction has/have been + the present participle (root + -ing)..**
+`The present perfect continuous tense (also known as the present perfect progressive tense) shows that something started in the past and is continuing at the present time.
+The present perfect continuous is formed using the construction has/have been + the present participle (root + -ing)`

 # Positive Structure:
 #### ```Subject + has/have been + the present participle (root + -ing).```